Regateiro/MorbyActiveEffects/README.md

 ### Token Ownership and Applying Effects

-Upon executing a command to apply an effect, the effect will only be automatically applied on token you have ownership over, as a player will usually lack the permissions to access another player's character token.
+Upon executing a command to apply an effect, the effect will only be automatically applied on tokens you have ownership over, as a player will usually lack the permissions to access another player's character token.

 However, upon executing a command, a chat message will also appear which indicates on whom the effect is being placed and contains a button that allows the affected players to target their own tokens and apply the effect themselves.